zjwinn/ClusterCaller-to-VCF/README.md

 ```bash
 bash clustercaller_to_vcf.sh
 ```
-This can either be in the directy where you have pulled the repository or a direct path to the location of the installation.
-To view the usage file for futher assistance use the following command:
+This can either be in the directory where you have pulled the repository or a direct path to the location of the installation.
+To view the usage file for further assistance use the following command:
 ```bash
 bash clustercaller_to_vcf.sh --help
 ```